sammielas/Terraform-ECS-Deployment/README.md

 # Rentzone Application Deployment on AWS

-- **Visibility**: Public
-A dynamic web application deployed on AWS using Terraform, Docker, ECR, and ECS.
-The project focuses on automating infrastructure setup and deployment for scalability and reliability.

-- **Primary Language**: HCL (Terraform), Python (optional for scripting)
-- **Complexity/Key Features**:
-  - Multi-tier architecture with VPC, ECS, RDS, ALB, and S3.
-  - Infrastructure as Code (Terraform) for automated provisioning.
-  - Container orchestration with ECS Fargate.
-  - Secure IAM roles, SSL certificates, and auto-scaling.
+## **Project Overview**
+The Rentzone application is a dynamic web application deployed on **Amazon Web Services (AWS)** using **Terraform, Docker, Amazon Elastic Container Registry (ECR), and Elastic Container Service (ECS)**.
+This guide outlines the steps required to set up the infrastructure and deploy the application efficiently.

 ---

 ## **Architecture**